phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Number of Trump Tweets: 419453
+#Total Number of Tweets: 1457023
-#Number of Clinton Tweets: 381632
+#Number of Trump Tweets: 420035
-#Number of Cruz Tweets: 303780
+#Number of Clinton Tweets: 381923
-#Number of Sanders Tweets: 252921
+#Number of Cruz Tweets: 304270
-#Number of Rubio Tweets: 75235
+#Number of Sanders Tweets: 253112
-#Number of Carson Tweets: 22340
+#Number of Rubio Tweets: 75315
-#Total Number of Tweets:
+#Number of Carson Tweets: 22375
 #Current Stream Started at Fri Feb 12 00:58:01 MST
 ---
 ---